A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Introduction

 In this paper, we contribute to the literature through a unified approach to compare gas costs in upgradeable smart contracts.
-We leverage this methodology to provide a comparative gas cost analysis of the Proxy and Diamond patterns in EVM blockchains, compared against a monolithic non-upgradeable smart contract, which is used as baseline.
+We leverage this methodology to provide a comparative gas cost analysis of the proxy and diamond patterns in EVM blockchains, compared against a monolithic non-upgradeable smart contract, which is used as a baseline.
 Based on these results, we derive a theoretical contribution in the form of two smart contract patterns adhering to the Alexandrian form format following the standard proposed by Christopher Alexander~\cite{alexander1977pattern}.
 These patterns include the results of our comparative analysis and contribute to the broader understanding of upgradeable smart contract patterns and their use in blockchain applications.
-Based on these patterns, we also propose a decision model for using these patterns that highlights functional and non-functional properties involved in each decision design path.
+Based on these patterns, a decision model for using these patterns is proposed, emphasizing functional and non-functional properties for each design decision.

 The remainder of this paper is structured as follows.
-Section \ref{background} introduces key concepts related to smart contracts and blockchain patterns, and section \ref{related-work} presents studies already made on linked concepts.
-Section \ref{methodology} presents the method used to carry our comparative analysis on Proxy versus Diamond gas costs.
-Section \ref{evaluation} presents the results of the tests made on the different patterns.
-Section \ref{discussion} leverages these findings to propose two consolidated Proxy and Diamond patterns as well as a decision model for using these patterns.
-Section \ref{conclusion} finally concludes the paper with a summary and a discussion of the results and some considerations for future work.
+Section~\ref{sec:background} introduces key concepts related to smart contracts and blockchain patterns, and section~\ref{sec:related-work} presents studies already made on linked concepts.
+Section~\ref{sec:methodology} presents the method used to carry a comparative analysis on proxy versus diamond gas costs.
+Section~\ref{sec:evaluation} presents the results of the tests made on the different patterns.
+Section~\ref{sec:discussion} leverages these findings to propose two consolidated proxy and diamond patterns as well as a decision model for using these patterns.
+Section~\ref{sec:conclusion} finally concludes the paper with a summary and a discussion of the results and some considerations for future work.